-These Pellet Grilled Old Bay Chicken wings are cooked to perfection, then coated in a fantastic honey glaze.
-Absolutely delicious, and they make the perfect appetizer for cookouts, parties, and game nights.
-If you plan to brine the wings, simply omit the salt, or cut the salt content down by half in this recipe.
+These Pellet Grilled Old Bay Chicken Wings are seasoned with an Old Bay rub, grilled to perfection, then coated in a fantastic honey glaze.
+They are absolutely delicious and make the perfect appetizer for cookouts, parties, and game nights.

-Brine: For best results, I recommended doing a quick brine for the wings.
-It’ll take two about 2hours; however, it’s not mandatory.
-You can still make some delicious wings without brining them!
+Brine: For best results, we recommended doing a quick brine for the wings.
+It’ll take two about 2-4 hours; however, it’s not mandatory.
+You can still make some delicious chicken wings without brining them!

-Doneness: The wings are technically done once they reach 165 degrees F. That doesn’t always mean that they will have that satisfying crunch.
-So I recommend leaving them on until they reach an internal temperature between 175-180 degrees F.
+Doneness: Chicken wings are safe to eat once they reach an internal temperature of 165 degrees F. That doesn’t always mean that they will have that satisfying crunch.
+So we recommend cooking them to an internal temperature between 175-180 degrees F.

 Pellet Grilled Old Bay Chicken Wings